 A mile south of Golden, on the banks of the Suir, are the wonderful remains of Athassel Abbey, the largest Augustinian abbey in Ireland.
 It was founded in the early century and is still largely intact, with a small bridge and a gatehouse leading into the abbey itself.

-Cahir which is pronounced as care is a unique Medieval town with an astoundingly beautiful castle situated on a tiny island in the Suir River.
+One of the best things to do in Tipperary Ireland is visit an ancient castle and Cahir (which is pronounced as care) is a unique Medieval town with an astoundingly beautiful castle situated on a tiny island in the Suir River.
 It was built in the 1100s and is one of the largest castles in Ireland.
 There isn’t much furniture in the castle but it is a fascinating tour and you can see things like the old portcullis and its mechanism and go up to the higher floors and see out to the town and across the river.
-Cost for a tour of the castle or simply to go round yourself is around €5 Euros but on Wednesdays, the Trust opens the Castle for tours for free.
+The cost for a tour of the castle or simply to go around yourself is around €5 Euros but on Wednesdays, the Trust opens the Castle for tours for free.

 Cahir is also home to the Swiss Cottage which was built in the 1800s as a country retreat as the style is known as “Cottage Orne” which really means ornamental.
 It is believed to have been designed by the famous architect John Nash.
 The cottage is quite lovely with its thatched roof and climbing flower trellises.
 It was left to rack and ruin for years but has been renovated and refurbished in the 1980s.

 It is surprisingly small with only 2 rooms up and 2 rooms down, but the basement hides the kitchens and the servants’ rooms.
 The cost to view the cottage and have a tour is €4 Euros, but on some days the Trust has free entry so keep an eye out for that and you can visit the Cottage and Cahir Castle for no charge.